em-cl/IoT-Project/README.md

 ## Material
 **Microcontroller**
 For this project the Microcontroller `Raspberry pie Pico WH` was used.
-But any microcontroller with wifi programmable in `Micro Phyton` should work. the sensors `DHT11` and `HW-040.`are both digital and can use the general purpose pins GPIO, GP0-28 on the pico, for more detailed information se the [data sheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf)
+But any microcontroller with Wi-Fi programmable in `Micro Phyton` should work. the sensors `DHT11` and `HW-040.`are both digital and can use the general purpose pins GPIO, GP0-28 on the Pico, for more detailed information se the [data sheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf)
-for a simple explaination of the pins this site can be used [PicoW Pinout](https://picow.pinout.xyz/)
+for a simple explanation of the pins this site can be used [PicoW Pinout](https://picow.pinout.xyz/)

-the microcontrollers role in the project is to control the sensors and work as a powersource for them aswell as a gateway to the internet.
+the microcontrollers role in the project is to control the sensors and work as a power source for them as well as a gateway to the internet.

 ### Sensors & specification